Henley Passport Index

-The Henley Passport Index (abbreviation: HPI) is a global ranking of countries according to the travel freedom enjoyed by the holders of that country's ordinary passport for its citizens.
-It started in 2006 as Henley & Partners Visa Restrictions Index (HVRI) and was modified and renamed in January 2018.
+The Henley Passport Index is a global ranking of countries according to the travel freedom allowed by those countries' ordinary passports for their citizens.
+It was launched in 2005 as Henley & Partners Visa Restrictions Index and was updated to Henley Passport Index in January 2018.

-The site provides annual ranking for 199 passports of the world according to the number of countries their holders can travel to visa-free.
-The number of countries that a specific passport can access becomes its visa-free 'score'.
-In collaboration with the International Air Transport Association (IATA), and based on official data from their global database Henley & Partners has analysed the visa regulations of the vast majority of the countries and territories in the world since 2006.
+The index annually ranks 199 passports of the world by the number of countries that their holders can travel to without requiring a visa.
+The number of countries that a specific passport can access becomes its visa-free "score".
+The data is obtained from the International Air Transport Association (IATA)'s Timatic documentation requirements database.

-Definition of the Index
+Definition of the index

-The Henley Passport index (HPI) ranks passports according to how many destinations can be reached using a particular country's ordinary passport without requiring a prior visa ('visa-free').
-The ranking includes a total of 199 passports in its survey, against 227 travel destinations in the world, which are countries, territories, and micro-states.
+The Henley Passport index ranks passports according to the number of destinations that can be reached using a particular country's ordinary passport without the need of a prior visa ("visa-free").
+The survey ranks 199 passports against 227 destination countries, territories, and micro-states.